saturnines/nexus-core/README.md

 # Nexus Core

-Universal API data extractor built in Go.
+Prototype universal API data extractor built in Go.
 Configure any REST/GraphQL API with YAML and extract all data automatically.

 ## Quick Start